 (Brooks & Chapek, photographers.
 Bailly’s Indian Chapel, circa 1930.
 The interior was refurbished by Bailly’s daughter and granddaughter in the late 19th century.
 Steven R. Shook Collection, Porter County GenWeb.)

-When the war of 1812 broke out on the Great Lakes, Bailly did not know where to put his loyalties.
-As a native of French Canada, he was a British subject, but since most of his trading business was in the Midwest, he had a U.S. military passport.
-Yet in March 1813, Robert Dickson, a British Indian agent, asked him to recruit Miami, Potawatomi, Ottawa and other warriors for the British.
-Bailly fought alongside them in three engagements against American frontiersmen.
+When the war of 1812 broke out on the Great Lakes, Bailly was uncertain what side to fight on.
+As a native of French Canada, he was a British subject, but since most of his trading business was in what became the American Midwest, he had a U.S. military passport.
+In March 1813, Robert Dickson, a British Indian agent, asked him to recruit Miami, Potawatomi, Ottawa and other warriors to fight for the British.
+Bailly fought alongside the warriors in three engagements against American frontiersmen.
 In January 1814, at a spot on the St. Joseph River near what became the University of Notre Dame, he was arrested by a U.S. militia on accusations of spying and treason.
 After three months in a Detroit prison, Bailly was sent back to Mackinac, where he was eventually deported to Canada at the end of the war.

-To escape being raped by the U.S. militia after Bailly’s 1814 arrest, Monee (again, the Indian pronunciation of “Mary”, Howe thought), pregnant with Joseph’s child, supposedly fled across northern Indiana with Jean-Baptiste Clutier, a trader, and took refuge with the Menominee along Green Bay in Wisconsin.
-This is surely the old Christian story in American Indian clothing: Joseph and Mary, fleeing the Herod-like Indiana militia, with John the Baptist paving the way.
+To escape being raped by the U.S. militia after Bailly’s 1814 arrest, Monee (again, this is the Ottawa pronunciation of “Mary“, Howe thought), pregnant with Joseph’s child, supposedly fled across northern Indiana with Jean-Baptiste Clutier, a trader, and took refuge with the Menominee along Green Bay in Wisconsin.
+Is this, in some way, the old Christian story in American Indian clothing?
+Joseph and Mary flee the Herod-like Indiana militia, with John the Baptist opening the way of the infant in the wilderness?

-To disguise her identity, Clutier darkened Marie’s face with walnut juice, ruining her famous beauty forever.
-(This was perhaps a great “white” lie on Howe’s part, meant to explain to certain readers why the Lily of the Lakes’ skin was not as “pure lily” as the writer wanted her to be.)
-She then passed as Clutier’s sister or wife.
-Howe claimed that somewhere in the deep woods of northern Wisconsin that winter, Marie gave birth to a child, which died after just a few hours.
-As Clutier walked across Lake Michigan on the ice to Mackinac to let Bailly or others know where his wife was, the mother herself nearly died from complications of childbirth in a Menominee lodge.
-Fearing for the salvation of her unbaptized infant, she became nearly delirious.
-To console her, an old Menominee man who had once witnessed a Jesuit baptism struggled to remember how to perform one.
+To disguise her identity, in Howe’s telling, Clutier darkened Marie’s face with walnut juice, ruining her famous beauty forever.
+(This was perhaps a great “white” lie on Howe’s part, meant to explain to certain readers why the Lily of the Lakes’ skin was not as “pure lily” as the writer might have wanted her to be.)
+Marie reportedly then passed as Clutier’s sister or wife.
+Howe claimed that somewhere in the deep woods of northern Wisconsin that winter, Marie gave birth to the child, which died after just a few hours.
+As Clutier walked across Lake Michigan on the ice to Mackinac to let Bailly or others know where his wife was, the mother herself almost died from complications of childbirth in a Menominee lodge.
+Fearing for the salvation of her unbaptized infant, she became nearly delirious, at least in Howe’s version of the story.
+To console her, an old Menominee man who had once witnessed a Jesuit baptism, maybe fifty or sixty years before, struggled to remember how to perform one.
 Hoping that he had said the correct words, he begged the Christian God to accept this makeshift ritual.
-The baby died without Marie’s knowledge and was buried in a birch-bark casket under a large forest tree.
+The baby died without Marie’s knowledge and was placed in a birch-bark casket, then buried under a large forest tree.
 “Grandmother could not be told that her child had died,” Howe remembered, “so another infant was placed in her arms, and she never knew the difference until fifteen years had come and gone.”

-At the end of those years, itinerant Menominee, it seems, appeared at Bailly’s post and happened to mention that the girl was not his.
-He took this as an explanation of why she was a “difficult” child, and after disowning her, sailed to Wisconsin to recover his dead son’s bones.
-As Howe tells the story, Bailly, true to the information he had gotten from the Menominee, found them resting at the edge of a Yankee farmer’s recently clear-cut field.
-(The immigrant farmer had spared the beautiful tree.)
-The girl he cast off in favor of dead bones became a “wild” teenager around Baillytown.
+At the end of those years, itinerant Menominee, it seems, appeared at Bailly’s post and happened to mention that the girl he was raising wasn’t his.
+He took this to be an explanation of why she was a “difficult” or “wild” child, and after disowning her, sailed to Wisconsin to recover his dead son’s bones.
+As Howe tells the story, Bailly, true to a report he had gotten from the Menominee, found the old bones resting at the edge of a Yankee farmer’s recently clear-cut field.
+(The immigrant farmer had spared the beautiful tree, which apparently was impressive enough to serve as a landmark.)
+The girl he cast off in favor of dead bones from the Wisconsin woods became known as a wild teenager around Baillytown.

-Freed at the end of the war, Bailly and returned to Mackinac.
-By 1822, he had become a U.S. citizen and was the main fur trader along the Calumet River in northwestern Indiana.
-That year, he moved his family down Lake Michigan from Mackinac, thinking that he was settling a half mile north of the Michigan territorial boundary.
+Freed at the end of the war, Bailly returned to Mackinac.
+By 1822, he had become a U.S. citizen and was the main fur trader along the Calumet River in northwest Indiana.
+That year, he moved his family down Lake Michigan from Mackinac, thinking that he was settling one half-mile north of the Michigan territorial boundary.
 This error led to him becoming the first permanent European settler in the Indiana Dunes.

 The homestead he built was situated on a small hill or steep clay cliff over the Calumet on a spot said to be sacred to the Potawatomi who dominated that area.
-It was about two miles south of the dunes, sheltered by thick forest from the worst of the lake winds.
-Later, it was thought that Bailly chose this spot at the edge of the Calumet marshes because it reminded him of the Louisiana bayous, and that on one of his trips back from Baton Rouge, he brought a store of live-oak seeds, which grew on the property for years.
-A piece of local folklore has it that when one of his daughters, Rose, married Francis Xavier Howe in 1841, they twisted two oak and elm saplings together as a symbol of their marriage.
-The trees, “since grown together as one,” survived on the bank of the Calumet into the 1940s.
+It was about two miles south of the dunes, sheltered by a thick forest from the worst of the lake winds.
+Later, some writers thought that Bailly chose this spot at the edge of the Calumet marshes because the place reminded him of the Louisiana bayous, and that on one of his trips back from Baton Rouge, he brought a store of live-oak seeds, which grew on the Bailly property for years.
+According to a WPA writer during the Great Depression, a piece of local folklore has it that when one of the fur trader’s daughters, Rose, married Francis Xavier Howe in 1841, they twisted two oak and elm saplings together as a symbol of their marriage.
+The trees, “since grown together as one,” survived on the bank of the Calumet until some time around World War II.

 (Brooks and Chapek, photographers.
 The Wedding Tree at Bailly Homestead, circa 1930.
 Steven R. Shook Collection, Porter County GenWeb.)